Introduction to Cooperative Education

 As a Co-op Student, you will be assigned to a specific Co-op Faculty Coordinator.
-Your Coordinator will work with you from your freshman or sophomore year through your graduation year as a bridge between classroom studies and career goals, collaborating with faculty and co-op employers to match your interests, talents and objectives to the most appropriate Co-op positions.
+Your Coordinator will work with you from your first year through your graduation year as a bridge between classroom studies and career goals, collaborating with faculty and co-op employers to match your interests, talents and objectives to the most appropriate Co-op positions.

-Before participating in the Co-op program, you will take a one credit Professional Development for Co-op course, in which your Co-op Faculty Coordinator will help you develop your resume, provide training to sharpen your interviewing skills, and prepare you for the challenges of the professional workplace.
-As your academic and career interests evolve, your Faculty Coordinator will help to guide you toward co-op experiences that help you achieve your personal and career goals.
+In addition, your Co-op Faculty Coordinator will help you develop your resume, will provide training to sharpen your interviewing skills, and will help facilitate the integration of your on-the-job experience with your course work.
+As your academic and career interests evolve, your co-op faculty coordinator will help to guide you toward co-op experiences that help you achieve your personal and career goals.

 Reflection is a vital part of your Co-op experience.
 When you return to the classroom from Co-op, you will be expected to engage in reflection activities to help you process your work experience.

 Please use the links on this page to learn more about the Co-op Program at Northeastern and what it means for students concentrating in Cultural Anthropology, Human Services or Sociology.